Prediction of the Solar Polar Fields in 2026: An Unusually Weak Level Across the Last Five Solar Cycles: Introduction

 AR emergence involves significant stochasticity, and AR properties such as morphology and tilt angles also exhibit substantial variability.
 As a result, predicting future AR emergence is difficult and involves large uncertainties.
 Polar-field predictions that require generating future ARs—such as \cite{Cameron2016}, \cite{Jiang2018_apj}, and \cite{Jha2024}—therefore carry large uncertainties, with source-related uncertainty being the dominant contributor.
 However, for predicting the polar field only 1--2 years ahead, ARs that emerge during the prediction window are not crucial, because the transport of AR flux to the poles typically requires 1--2 years \citep{Jiang2014apj, Petrovay2020AM, 2020Yeates}.
 Thus, the SFT model combined with newly emerged ARs can be used for short-term (1--2 year) polar-field prediction.
 The most recent ARs can be assimilated accurately using the latest synoptic magnetograms as the initial field.
-This approach has been applied by \cite{Jiang2018_JASTP}, which postdicted the 2016--2017 polar fields and then predicted the 2017--2018 evolution, both with good agreement.
+Although this prediction method is conceptually straightforward, it has rarely been applied in polar-field prediction studies.
+One exception is \cite{Jiang2018_JASTP}, which postdicted the 2016--2017 polar fields and then predicted the 2017--2018 evolution, both with good agreement.

 The flux-transport parameters, including the meridional flow and the supergranular diffusivity, govern the transport of AR flux and strongly influence the polar fields \citep{WangYM1989ApJ}.
 The supergranular diffusivity and the equatorial latitudinal gradient of the meridional flow control the evolution of the axial dipole strength \citep{Petrovay2020AM}, which serves as a proxy for the global polar fields.
-The latitude and magnitude of the peak flow speed, along with the flow profile from the peak latitude to the pole, further affect the strength and distribution of the polar fields, especially at solar minimum \citep{DeVore1984}.
-However, these flux-transport parameters remain poorly constrained by observations \citep{Jiang2023} and are usually determined by tuning the simulations to match the observations \citep{Lemerle2015, Whitbread2017}.
-To improve the polar-field simulation, we obtain a meridional-flow profile by optimizing the simulated polar fields against observations of the Helioseismic and Magnetic Imager on board the Solar Dynamics Observatory (SDO/HMI; \citealt{HMI}).
-Using the HMI synoptic magnetogram from Carrington rotation (CR) 2303 as the initial field and this flow, we predict the polar-field evolution from October 2025 to October 2026.
+The latitude and magnitude of the peak flow speed, along with the flow profile from the peak latitude to the pole, further affect the strength and distribution of the polar fields, especially at solar minimum \citep{DeVore1984, WangYM2009, WangYM2017}.
+However, these flux-transport parameters remain poorly constrained by observations \citep{Jiang2023} and are usually determined by tuning the simulations to match the observations \citep{Lemerle2015, Whitbread2017}, most notably the axial dipole strength and the magnetic butterfly diagram.